Shru0403/Awesome_Robotics_Club_Shrushti_241004/README.md

 1. IR Reflective Sensors
 2. Chess Pieces with conductive material and resistance grid
 3. Force Sensitive Resistors(FSR's) - This method proved to be a superior choice compared to the other two methods, which is why we have explained it in detail.

+We also researched methods to work with reduced pins, like working with 7 and 16 pins respectively.
+This added another dimension to the problem, and could be used to improve solutions.